Tomás Regalado (American politician)

-Tomás Pedro Regalado y Valdez (born May 24, 1947) is a Cuban American politician and former broadcast journalist who served as the 42nd mayor of Miami, Florida, from 2009 to 2017.
-He is a member of the Republican Party, although as Miami mayor his office was nonpartisan.
+Tomás Pedro Regalado y Valdez (born May 24, 1947) is a Cuban American politician and former broadcast journalist who has served as the property appraiser of Miami-Dade County since 2025.
+A member of the Republican Party, he previously served as the 42nd mayor of Miami from 2009 to 2017.

 He served as the news director for Radio Mambí WAQI and as a reporter for Univisión.
-Regalado was elected mayor on November 3, 2009, and sworn in on November 11.

 Early life and education

 Born in Havana, Cuba, on May 24, 1947, Tomás Pedro Regalado was the first-born child of Tomás Regalado Molina and Carmen Rita Váldez de Regalado.
 His father was an attorney and a journalist who was the last president of the Cuban Association of Journalists and Reporters and a political prisoner under the U.S.-backed Batista dictatorship.
 Prior to leaving Cuba, Tomás attended elementary school at La Salle Catholic School in Havana.
 In April 1962, when Tomás was 14, he and his younger brother Marcos were placed on a flight to Miami as participants of Operation Peter Pan.
 The two brothers lived at the boys' camp in Kendall and then Florida City for several months until their aunt, Silvia Váldez, claimed them.
 They lived with her until their mother arrived in Miami a year later.

 In Miami, Regalado attended high school at Immaculata-Lasalle High School in Coconut Grove and then at the Lindsey Hopkins vocational school.
 He attended seminars at the University of Miami Koubek Center for journalism.